 The approach enhances thinking skills as children engage in symbolic play and creative problem-solving.
 This cognitive development occurs naturally through play, making the learning process enjoyable and meaningful for young participants.

 Many play therapists incorporate specific techniques such as Sand Tray Therapy or Lego Therapy to address particular therapeutic goals.
-These specialised approaches can be combined w ith other therapeutic methods like Person-Centered Therapy to create a comprehensive treatment plan tailored to each child's unique needs.
+These specialised approaches can be combined w ith other therapeutic methods like Person-centred Therapy to create a comprehensive treatment plan tailored to each child's unique needs.

 Play therapy is most effective for children aged 3 to 12 years, though it can benefit younger and older children depending on their developmental needs and communication abilities.
 This age range aligns with children's natural inclination to express themselves through play, as highlighted by Piaget's developmental theory, which demonstrates how children use symbolic play to process experiences and develop cognitive understanding.